topfreegames/pitaya-bot/docs/index.rst

 ..
-Pitaya Bot documentation master file, created by sphinx-quickstart on Mon Dec  3 11:40:03 2018.
+Pitaya-Bot documentation master file, created by sphinx-quickstart on Mon Dec  3 11:40:03 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pitaya Bot's documentation!
+Welcome to Pitaya-Bot's documentation!
 ======================================

 .. toctree::